Use Case · For the CHRO

 The Mechanism

-Carver Edison restructures how employees participate in company stock, so the same equity grant unlocks materially more value in employee hands.
-The company spends the same on equity.
-The candidate sees an offer their peer group can't match.
+Carver Edison restructures how employees participate in company stock, so the same equity grant can unlock materially more value for employees.
+The company spends the same amount on equity.
+The candidate sees an offer built so their peer group can't match it.

 Standard Offer